potocpav/python-concur/README.md

 c.integrations.main("Hello World", c.button("Close"), 500, 500)
 ```

+Use any of the [examples](https://github.com/potocpav/python-concur/tree/master/examples) as a starting point for your app.

-For Concur development, clone the repo and install using pip:
+For Concur development, clone the repo and install it using pip:

 ```sh
 git clone https://github.com/potocpav/python-concur.git